CHESSComputing/FOXDEN/docs/doi.md

 To create a DOI record for a dataset:

-1. Navigate to the **DOIService** section in the FOXDEN web UI.
+1. Navigate to the FOXDEN web UI and search for your desired dataset
-2. Select the dataset for which you want to generate a DOI.
-3. Click **"Create DOI"** – this will initially create a **Draft DOI record**.
+2. Click **"Create DOI"** button – this will leads you to web form which will create **Draft** or **Public** DOI record
-4. Once reviewed, convert the Draft record into a **Public DOI**.
+3. Eventually, you may convert the Draft record into a **Public DOI** too
-5. The dataset will then be accessible via its permanent DOI link.
+4. The dataset will then be accessible via its permanent DOI link.

 ---